sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_02_analyze_document_code.md

     Use chat variables, such as **#class**, to include specific context in your prompt.
 To see a list of all available chat variables, type **#** in the chat prompt box.

-    > [!NOTE]
-    > GitHub Copilot considers your chat history and the code files you have open in Visual Studio Code when constructing a context for your prompt and generating a response.
+    > **NOTE**: GitHub Copilot considers your chat history and the code files you have open in Visual Studio Code when constructing a context for your prompt and generating a response.

 1. Take a minute to verify the accuracy of GitHub Copilot's response.